Eckhardt DNA Project Website

 This DNA study was initiated in 2003 by third cousins whose primary aim was to determine which of several immigrant ancestors was the forebear of their own "brick wall" ancestor, and to help others do the same.
 That objective having been satisfied almost immediately, the project has quickly advanced to its next phase.
 While our special focus now extends beyond the bounds of our home state of New York to include the German Palatinate (in particular), we'd like to emphasize that the parameters of the entire study have likewise expanded to include the whole of Europe (in general).

-By testing males bearing any variation of this surname, we are able to build a database of many different lineages, and to group them by their DNA thumbprints or 'signatures'.
+By testing males bearing any variation of this surname via one of the Y-DNA tests, we are able to build a database of many different lineages, and to group them by their DNA thumbprints or 'signatures'.
 The more DNA signature groups that are formed, the better the foundation of comparison for all subsequent participants.
 It also works by process of elimination, since each set of results will either match an existing signature group, or not (in which case it will be representative of a whole new family group).

 No matter where on earth your ancestor might have hailed from or what the spelling variation, all are invited to participate.
 Whether you've exhausted traditional avenues of research and wish to break down that brick wall through scientific means, or already are part of a well-established ancestry and wish to help "lost" branches find their own place, your participation will be an invaluable contribution toward the larger goal of family reconstruction.